Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

     /M_[Message type, for example INVOIC]\_[EDIFACT version number (last three digits)]/ G\_[Message type, for example INVOIC]\_[EDIFACT version number (last three digits)]\_SG[Group number].
     For example: /M_INVOIC_07A/G_INVOIC_07A_SG26*
     Alternatively, you can copy the two parts from the header file message structure.
-    >[INOF] Note, depending on the EDIFACT version, the line items (LIN segment) are included in different groups, for example the SG26 or the SG27 group.
+    >[INOF] Note that depending on the EDIFACT version, the line items (LIN segment) are included in different groups, such as the SG26 or SG27 group.

 4. Click the ![Get](../../Assets/Icons/Download.png "[Get]") [GET] button.
     Both the *Reference node path* and the message structure of the SG26 &frasl; SG27 group is displayed.
 The segment is highlighted in red because it is still empty.
     It starts with the SG26 or SG27 element.
-Note, in the header definition file settings, after saving, you are no longer able to expand the *G_INVOIC_07A_SG26* or *G_INVOIC_07A_SG27* group.
+Note that in the header definition file settings, after saving, you are no longer able to expand the *G_INVOIC_07A_SG26* or *G_INVOIC_07A_SG27* group.

     ![Message](../../Assets/Screenshots/EDI/Operation/ExportDefMessageStructureLineItems.png "[Message]")